laravel/browser-kit-testing/README.md

 No other modifications to your tests should be necessary.

-### Introduction
+### Usage

-Laravel BrowserKit Testing provides a very fluent API for making HTTP requests to your application, examining the output, and even filling out forms.
-For example, take a look at the test defined below:
+To get started with a simple example, take a look at the test defined below:

 ```php
 <?php